softvar/enhanced-github/README.md

 Support this project with your organization.
 Your logo will show up here with a link to your website. [[Contribute](https://opencollective.com/enhanced-github/contribute)]

 <a href="https://opencollective.com/enhanced-github/organization/0/website"><img src="https://opencollective.com/enhanced-github/organization/0/avatar.svg"></a>

+## Policy

+❗️NO BS POLICY:

+> Enahanced GitHub Chrome Extension doesn't collect/share/care about your data at all.
+>
+> Asks for GitHub Access Token for private repos and if Rate Limiting is your concern.

 ## Copyright and License